Thevic16/trainee-python-week-8/README.md

 - Register your account. <br />
 link: https://week8-film-rental-system.herokuapp.com/api/account/

-Note: you must provide admin token.
+Note: using the verb POST see Postman collection for more information.

-# Heroku URLs for generate and refresh JWT token.
+# Heroku URLs for generate the JWT token.
-Note: This is using "Bearer" as the JWT prefix.
+Note: This is using "Bearer" as the JWT prefix. (see Postman collection)

 link: https://week8-film-rental-system.herokuapp.com/api/authentication